passcod/blook/2017-feb-10-monthly-update.md

 I've already got ideas for a sequel; if there's interest I might be working on that for a while, too.
 The sequel will contain [a certain ship].

-No title as of yet, working title of my file is SW:E:SI, but what it stands for was already outdated by the time I got to the middle of the outlining, so it will be changing.
+No title as of yet, working title of my file was SW:E:SI at the beginning of the month, but what it stood for was already outdated by the time I got to the middle of the outlining, so I changed it to the non-commital "Master Kylo".
+Maybe it will stay that.

 [a certain ship]: https://twitter.com/passcod/status/822330577307086849